apache/shardingsphere-benchmark/README.md

 ```
 ## sharding-proxy-conf
-The Configurations for sharding proxy with four scenes in benchmark are given here.
+The configurations for Sharding-Proxy with four scenes in benchmark are given here.